 Honors in the Major

-In order to graduate with honors in Regional & Comparative Studies, a student must:
+In order to graduate with honors in Regional & Comparative Studies, a student must write an RCST Honors Thesis.
+They must also:

 - Earn a cumulative grade point average of 3.5 and a grade point average of 3.67 in the major by the date of graduation.